-application cannot affect the extension.
+We implemented our system as an extension in Firefox 69.0.
+Our signatures are stored in a local JavaScript file in the extension package.
+We decided on an extension implementation for several reasons.
+(1) Privileged execution environment.
+The extension's logic lies in a separate environment from the web application code.
+This guarantees that malicious code in the application cannot affect the extension.
 (2) Web application context.
 Our solution requires knowledge of the application's context.
 The extension naturally retains this context.
 (3) Interposition abilities.
 As it lies within the browser, the extension can run both at the network level, e.g., rewrite an incoming response; and at the web application level, e.g., interpose on the application's JavaScript execution.

-A. Filtering process
+3.1 Filtering process